owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

       value: http://minio.kubeflow:9000 # update yourself env's minio url.
    EOF

-   microk8s kubectl get secret mlflow-server-seldon-init-container-s3-credentials --namespace=kubeflow -o yaml \
+   kubectl get secret mlflow-server-seldon-init-container-s3-credentials --namespace=kubeflow -o yaml \
    | sed "s/namespace: kubeflow/namespace: $USER_NAMESPACE/" \
    | sed 's/name: mlflow-server-seldon-init-container-s3-credentials/name: seldon-init-container-secret/g' \
-   | microk8s kubectl apply -n $USER_NAMESPACE-f -
+   | kubectl apply -n $USER_NAMESPACE-f -

-Load the data
+Download data
 -------------

-The first step is one of the most frequently performed actions.
-We want to download the source data and put it in object storage.
-We can copy some of our old code from the past, but do we have to?
-Let’s check if we can find this component in the `Kubeflow Pipelines components directory <https://github.com/kubeflow/pipelines/tree/master/components>`_.
+The first step is to download the source data and put it in object storage.

+Whenever you need to add a step to the pipeline, first check if it already exists in the `Kubeflow Pipeline components registry <https://github.com/kubeflow/pipelines/tree/master/components>`_.

 .. image:: ../_static/user-guide-kfp-mlflow-seldon-dataset.png

-Whenever you need to add a step to the pipeline, first check if it doesn’t already exist in the Kubeflow Pipeline components registry.
-This way adding a new step to the pipeline is simple – you can either load it from the URL or download and load it from a local file.
+This way adding a new step to the pipeline is simple – you can either load it from the URL or download and upload it from a local file.

 .. code-block:: python

    web_downloader_op = kfp.components.load_component_from_url('https://raw.githubusercontent.com/kubeflow/pipelines/master/components/contrib/web/Download/component.yaml')

-Just like that, we developed our first step!
+Just like that, you developed your first step!

 Preprocess our ML source data
 -----------------------------

-For the preprocessing step we need a different approach.
-Each data preprocessing step is different, so we likely won’t find what we need in the KFP components registry.
-During the experiment phase, preprocessing is usually done in a jupyter notebook.
-So we will wrap this code into a Python function so that we can convert it into a component.
-It’s important to notice that pandas import is inside the Python function because the library needs to be imported inside the Docker container that will eventually be running the step.
+For the preprocessing step you need a different approach.
+Each data preprocessing step is different, so it's unlikely to find what you need in the KFP components registry.
+During the experiment phase, preprocessing is usually done in a Jupyter notebook.
+So wrap the code into a Python function so that you convert it into a component.
+It’s important to notice that ``pandas import`` is inside the Python function because the package needs to be imported inside the Docker container that eventually runns the step.

 .. code-block:: python